 You can chit first and second earlies, and maincrop potatoes, at the same time.
 To make things easier, you can also plant them all at the same time - but be sure to make a note of what you've planted where, as they will want to come out of the ground at different stages!
 As a general rule, harvest first earlies in June/July; second earlies can be harvested in July/August; and maincrops in late August/September.

 Chitting seed potatoes requires little in the way of equipment and is very easy to do: all you'll need is light, heat and some old trays or egg boxes.
 Next, you'll want to locate the eyes of the potato – small, bumpy indentations in its skin from which sprouts will grow.
 Place your potatoes, with the most eyes facing upwards, in your egg box or tray (if you're using a tray, scrunch up some newspaper and use it to keep the potatoes standing upright).

 Put your seed potatoes in a light, warm, frost free area (around 10°C) - a garage, porch, conservatory or by a bright window in the home will all work well.

 Then, it's time to leave the seed potatoes to work their magic!
 Over the next few weeks, you should see sprouts begin to form at the eyes.
 These should be short, knobbly, and purple/green in colour; if you're getting long, white sprouts, this probably means your seed potatoes aren't getting enough light.

 Tip: If you want larger spuds, don't leave all the sprouts on your potato when you plant it.
 Instead, remove all but three or four before putting it in the ground.
 Want more, smaller potatoes?
 Leave all the shoots intact.

 Are you growing your own potatoes this year?
-We have a wide selection of seed potatoes in the Garden Centre, ready to be chitted and planted for a delicious harvest later this year.
-Do be sure to let us know how you get on!
+We have a wide selection of seed potatoes in the Garden Centre from January to March/April, ready to be chitted and planted for a delicious harvest later this year; please call 015395 63630 for our availability.